 Unlike the Royal Palaces (such as the Palace of Holyroodhouse) that are owned by the Crown, Balmoral Castle is a private residence owned by the Royal Family.
 Therefore, there is limited access inside the Castle.
 In fact, no pictures or video are allowed inside the Castle.
-Which means that, unfortunately, our photos are bit limited for this post.
-Nevertheless, we will cover a bit of the history and provide some photos of the grounds and gardens (please note that the photos in this post were from a visit prior to the COVID-19 pandemic).
+Which means that, unfortunately, our photos are a bit limited for this post.
+Nevertheless, we will cover a little of the history and provide some photos of the grounds and gardens (please note that the photos in this post were from a visit prior to the current COVID-19 pandemic).

 Queen Victoria & Balmoral